Northern ACEs Collaborative

 Advancing opportunities for policy and systems change that mitigate issues of ACEs trauma and domestic violence

 All rural Northern California residents have everything they need to live resilient and happy, healthy lives

 End Domestic Violence in Rural Northern California

 The question that we should be asking is not "What's wrong with that child" but "What happened to that child?"

 Many Northern California Counties are disproportionately affected by high Adverse Child Experience (ACE) scores relative to other regions in California.
 Domestic violence is an indicator in the ACE spectrum along with other Social Determinants of Health (SDOH) which play a critical role in healthy families.

-The Population Health Innovation Lab (PHIL), a program of the Public Health Institute, will support the formation of a Northern California collaborative and act as the backbone, to support and enhance current activities in the six pilot target counties of: Butte, Colusa, Glenn, Shasta, Tehama, and Trinity.
+The Population Health Innovation Lab (PHIL), a program of the Public Health Institute, will support the formation of a Northern California collaborative and act as the backbone, to support and enhance current activities in the six pilot target counties of Butte, Colusa, Glenn, Shasta, Tehama, and Trinity.
 The focus is on identifying and addressing opportunities for policy and systems change that mitigate issues of trauma and domestic violence using the Life-Course Model.
-The Collaborative is built on existing long-standing partnerships in northern California rural counties.
-The counties have addressed various aspects of ACEs, Trauma and or DV individually.
-Given the similar demographic nature and large land mass of the participating rural counties, acknowledging the fluidity of the population, we propose a regional approach to address trauma and domestic violence.
+The Collaborative is built on existing long-standing partnerships in Northern California rural counties.
+The counties have addressed various aspects of ACEs, Trauma, and or DV individually.
+Given the similar demographic nature and a large landmass of the participating rural counties, acknowledging the fluidity of the population, we propose a regional approach to address trauma and domestic violence.